yitianwang18/cse112-s22-group14/specs/adrs/FlexibilityInWorkdayScheduling.md

 ## Context and Problem Statement

-When using our Pomodoro App, how much flexibility should the user be given around scheduling his workday?
+When using our Pomodoro App, how much flexibility should the user be given around scheduling his/her workday?

 ## Considered Options